italian cooking recipesitalian cooking recipes italian cooking italian cooking recipes italian cooking recipes

 Promote Your Page Too

-Testaroli dough recipe and cooking tools
+Testaroli dough recipe

 testaroli recipetestaroli recipe

 The testaroli are a quite disappeared recipe, with very ancient origin: it seems they are the oldest “pasta asciutta”.
 They derive their name from the testo, a flat or slightly domed cast iron or stone griddle that they're cooked on.
 This delicious dish is typical in an area called “Lunigiana” situated across Liguria, Toscana and the province of Parma, Pontremoli and Bagnasco are the towns of this area.
-From the testaroli are obtained the pagnacci, many times confused with testaroli; it deals of the testaroli cut to lozenges, put into boiling water for a moment and removed suddenly for seasoning.
+From the testaroli are obtained the panigacci, many times confused with testaroli; it deals of the testaroli cut to lozenges, put into boiling water for a moment and removed suddenly for seasoning.

 For making the testaroli is used a specific tool, and the ancient recipe requires the chimney…but you can make it at home using either a non adhesive frying pan or an earthenware pan.
 We have tested both with good results.